vipulnaik/working-drafts/eaf/my-q1-2019-ea-hotel-donation.md

   runway enough to let the fundraiser pick up pace.

-* Also, since I'm quite busy during the week, I felt that the weekend is a good time to ake the donation and do the auxiliary work such as documenting it in this post.
+* Also, since I'm quite busy during the week, I felt that the weekend is a good time to make the donation and do the auxiliary work such as documenting it in this post.